CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="800"><br>

 The `CommandLibrary` class is responsible for managing the various Agendum's reserved command keywords and their aliases.
 The `Parser` checks and queries the `CommandLibrary` to ascertain if a command word given has been aliased to a reserved command word. `AliasCommand` and `UnaliasCommand` will also check and update the `CommandLibrary` to add and remove aliases.
 The singleton pattern is applied to restrict the instantiation of the class to one object.
-This is to ensure that all other objects, such as Parser, AliasCommand and UnaliasCommand objects will refer to the same instance that records all the alias relationships.
+This is to ensure that all other objects, such as ``Parser`, `AliasCommand` and `UnaliasCommand` objects will refer to the same instance that records and manages all the alias relationships.

 You can view the Sequence Diagram below for interactions within the `Logic` component for the `execute("delete 1")` API call.<br>